LeedsDBA/LEDLights/readme.md

 Regardless of whether you use Arduino IDE or vscode as your editor, you still need the Arduino IDE installed for its libraries etc. I choose to use vscode as the editor because i'm familiar with it, it's quick and i can use extensions and sync with git etc.

+I've included an [arduino.json](.vscode/arduino.json) file which should set up the board and programmer for you within vscode - if not, select ArduinoISP and Arduino Nano 33 IoT as your board (if that's what you're using!) - **you will need to update this to point at the correct COM port, or select from the bottom right hand of vscode**

+## Software
 **Versions below aren't a requirement, it's just what i'm using for your reference**

 installed Arduino IDE (v1.8.13) https://www.arduino.cc/en/Main/Software